 There are 2 types of licenses – exclusive and non-exclusive.
 Giving someone an exclusive license means that person is the only one who can use your work or decide whether others can use it or not (not even you can use it anymore!).

 Giving someone a non-exclusive license is allowing them to use your work, while allowing yourself the ability to continue using it and to continue allowing others to use it.
 You can usually set limits on how they use the work.

 To give someone an exclusive license, you must put it in writing (a “license agreement“) and sign it.
 It’s not necessary for a non-exclusive license, but it’s generally better to do this.

-You can get help with this through Rocket Lawyer.3NOTE: Law Soup LLC may receive compensation from Rocket Lawyer if you use any of their services.
+You can get help with this through Rocket Lawyer.3NOTE: Law Soup Media may receive compensation from Rocket Lawyer if you use any of their services.
 We stand by every company we endorse.
 Your purchases from these companies through our links help keep us around to provide you with free legal info!
 Thank you.

 7. Exceptions to or expiration of copyright protection

 How long does copyright protection last?
 Does copyright protection expire?